NU-RDS/central_pc/README.md

 - Commands joint angles and torques by publishing `CmdState` messages on the `/cmd_state` topic.
-- Listens to transform data to obtain the 3D pose of the VR controller, and does forward kinematics to enable teleoperation of the robot
+- Listens to transform data to obtain the 3D pose of the VR controller, and does inverse kinematics to enable teleoperation of the robot

 **edward_interfaces**
 - Defines custom message and service types